PBA Research Priorities

 In order to continue to deliver superior varieties into the future PBA has identified a number of priority areas of research for each of the PBA crops.
 While these areas of research lie outside of the breeding programs, their potential outputs would assist in improving the traits and performance of future varieties.

-PBA would encourage all pulse researchers and research funding providers to consider these priorities as appropriate within their research programs.
+PBA would encourage all pulse researchers and research investors to consider these priorities as appropriate within their research programs.

 Fleur Winter, PBA Coordinator